Latvia in the Eurovision Song Contest 2012: Voting

 Voting during the three shows consisted of 50 percent public televoting and 50 percent from a jury deliberation.
 The jury consisted of five music industry professionals who were citizens of the country they represent, with their names published before the contest to ensure transparency.
 This jury was asked to judge each contestant based on: vocal capacity; the stage performance; the song's composition and originality; and the overall impression by the act.
 In addition, no member of a national jury could be related in any way to any of the competing acts in such a way that they cannot vote impartially and independently.
 The individual rankings of each jury member were released shortly after the grand final.

 Following the release of the full split voting by the EBU after the conclusion of the competition, it was revealed that Latvia had placed fifteenth with the public televote and eighteenth (last) with the jury vote in the first semi-final.
 In the public vote, Latvia scored 18 points, while with the jury vote, Latvia scored 17 points.

 Below is a breakdown of points awarded to Latvia and awarded by Latvia in the first semi-final and grand final of the contest.
-The nation awarded its 12 points to Norway in the semi-final and to Russia in the final of the contest.
+The nation awarded its 12 points to Russia in the semi-final and to Sweden in the final of the contest.